rajivseelam/corcel/README.md

         "rajivseelam/corcel": "dev-master"
     },

-Include the following in your public/index.php
+Include the following in your public/index.php (So that we can WP functions)

     define('WP_USE_THEMES', false);
     require __DIR__.'/wordpress/wp-blog-header.php';

 After that run `composer install` and wait.

-## Usage
+## Connecting to DB

+You needn't do this if you are using WP along with Laravel.

 First you must include the Composer `autoload` file.